Deterring incidents with audio talk down

 A large pharmacy chain in Europe addressed this issue using horn speakers on the exterior of their buildings.
 The speakers are used in conjunction with cameras for perimeter defense so, when a potential threat is detected after hours, the alarms are transmitted back to a central control room.
 Once alerted, the operators can then assess the threat level and respond with live audio challenge where necessary.

 When employees are present on-site and feel threatened, they can contact the same central control room using a panic button connected to an audio bridge, which allows them to talk directly to an operator and receive immediate assistance.

 Deterring shouldering at ATMs

 ATM attacks are problematic globally with the average number of attacks rising each year.
-How do you protect yourself from shouldering and other events where criminals have insight to your personal information?
+How do banks defend against shouldering and other events where criminals have sight of personal information?

 Protecting the perimeter of a rhino sanctuary

 According to data from the International Union for Conservation of Nature (IUCN), incidents of rhino poaching in Africa have increased year-on-year for the last six years.
 Poachers are embracing sophisticated technology to increase the efficacy of their illegal operations.

 To protect its residents, the Rhino Pride Foundation Sanctuary in South Africa has installed a network of thermal cameras, a very effective tool for perimeter protection that utilises thermal imaging to detect people, objects and incidents 24 hours a day, seven days a week, from pitch dark areas to a sunlit parking lot.
 This makes it possible to discover suspect activity before the intrusion even occurs.

 Additionally, network horn speakers are used in conjunction with the cameras to remotely address people and deter unwanted activity.
 The loudspeaker can also play a pre-recorded audio file, when it is manually or automatically triggered in response to an alarm event.